-The existing landforms were generally the result of volcanic processes, with variations in the formation process in the form of marin processes, fluvial processes, and denudational processes.
-The marine process produced the formation of rustic and alluvial plains of the coast.
+Geoecological analysis requires data on abiotic, biotic, and cultural factors (Hermon, 2010; Hermon, 2011; Hermon et al, 2017).
+Abiotic components include geology (rock), soil, climate, topography, hydrology (water), and oceanology.
+The data is adjusted to the landscape in the study area.
+Kuta Mandalika Beach has three main landscapes, namely volcanic, maritime, and fluvial landscapes.
+The abiotic component data is then processed to limit landform units.
+The landform unit is a spatial unit that will be used in the analysis Geoecology.
+Abiotic components can be divided into flora and fauna.
+The flora and fauna data used are native flora / fauna data.
+The native flora and fauna shows the characteristics of the original ecosystem of the landscape.
+Cultural components are the influence of human activities.
+Data on flora, fauna and the influence of human activities produce a description of the ecology of the study area.
+The existing landforms are generally the result of volcanic processes, with variations in the formation process in the form of marine processes, fluvial processes, and denudational processes.
+The marine process produces the formation of rustic and alluvial plains of the coast.
 The fluvial process produces alluvial plains.
-The denudational process produces valleys between hills, hills and hills, and denudational hills.
-The steepness of the hillside averages >30% and the process of erosion and landslides takes place intensively.
+The denudational process produces valleys between hills, hills and hills, and denudational hills (Hermon et al., 2018; Hermon, 2019; Hermon, et al., 2019).
+The steepness of the hillside averages> 30% and the process of erosion and landslides takes place intensively.
 The deposition process produces a land where the area is relatively narrow, because the foothills generally meet directly with the coastline.
 In the physical area, the erosion process has occurred in many places, even though it is still within safe limits.
 At the foot of the hill facing the coastline, landslides have also been found.
-This process was generally found on cliffs that were trimmed for road poaching.
+This process is generally found on cliffs that are trimmed for road poaching (Linsey, 1980; Hermon, 2019).
+Fluvial landscapes are often associated with sunagi and watershed.
+The area of river water is a landscape in the form of a basin and is limited by topography, storing and flowing rainwater through rivers or creeks and through a single outlet in the sea.